 Dust is everywhere and it’ll settle on the surface of a big indoor plant.
 Especially in the winter months as we have our homes locked up from the outside weather.

 Plants need to breathe and photosynthesize.
 And they cannot do with this with a layer of dust sitting on them.
 Plants are more susceptible to disease and bugs attacking them if covered in dust.
 A house plant’s natural habitat is outdoors where they are exposed to wind and rain to wash this dust off.

 Now, you can easily take them outside and give a spray with water and that’ll be sufficient, but if you really want some shine on them and want to be a dedicated plant mum like me, then you’ll go to the extreme… ha!

 How to polish the leaves on your indoor plant

 Use WHITE OIL from Bunnings or an ORGANIC COCONUT OIL.

 Here’s a rubber plant I did with White Oil >>

 See the leaves below on the left are milky and dull looking?
 That’s how I actually bought this plant.
 My Mum was concerned he might not be well.
 I said nope he’s good, he just needs a good clean up!
 So one Sunday morning at 7am I started cleaning my plants.
 My husband calls me a nutter haha… Seriously, it’s so satisfying!
 Spray the white oil on to a cloth (not the plant) and wipe over!
 So easy.

-Now he’s looking awesome and ready to grow, grow, grow (fingers crossed he doesn’t just randomly die, which happens!).
+Now they are looking awesome and ready to grow, grow, grow.
 If you want some tips on how/when to water your indoor plants check out this blog post I wrote.
 Plus this one on how to grow a health rubber plant.

 You might also like these tips on how to work out what’s wrong with your indoor plant.